Find Grad Schools

 5 Yearly Graduations

 University of Georgia comes in at #3 on our list of the most popular colleges offering master's degrees in agricultural and horticultural plant breeding.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 5 people received their master's degree in agricultural and horticultural plant breeding from UGA.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Below are some popular majors that are similar to agricultural and horticultural plant breeding that offer master’s degrees.